- Home

 We have a strong collection of books for students to improve their knowledge.
 The library works in conjunction with various departments to highlight books relevant to the curriculum.

-We also have access to JSTOR, a scholarly online database for primary sources and journal articles, which will support research for GCSE and A-Level courses.
+We also have paid access to JSTOR until October 2026, a scholarly online database for primary sources and journal articles, which supports research for GCSE and A-Level courses.
+Beginning November 2026, students can use their Bridge account for up to 100 free articles a year.
 Students can log in using their Bridge credentials here.

 Contact and Questions

-Our librarian is Livia Bartels.
-She can be contacted by email at library@tbah.uk.
+Our librarian can be contacted by email at library@tbah.uk.
 Our literacy coordinator is Harriet Walsh who can be contacted by email at hwalsh@tbah.uk

 Parents have the opportunity to meet with either the librarian or literacy coordinator at Parents' Evenings and Open Evenings.
-Parents can also contact Livia or Harriet directly to request additional information.
+Parents can also contact the librarian or literacy coordinator directly to request additional information.